RunestoneInteractive/thinkcspy/_sources/Labs/pythonshell.rst

 so you always have to retype whatever you want to do over again.
 It's also difficult to do anything more than a few lines long because if you make a typo you end up retying everything.
 Fortunately there is a solution for that as well.
-Python alows you to write a program, and save it as a text file with the extension `.py` and then you can run that program right from the command line.
+Python allows you to write a program, and save it as a text file with the extension `.py` and then you can run that program right from the command line.